We may earn affiliate commissions for the recommended products. Learn more.

 The macOS version of NordVPN is a bit lighter and doesn’t involve as many features.
 Of course, rarely is a VPN for macOS inclusive because of Apple’s restrictions.
 While the split tunneling feature is missing, there’s still a kill switch.
 Yet, it only works on specific apps and there’s no option to disable it.

-There are two desktop versions of Norton Secure VPN – a separate VPN app and one included in the antivirus suite.
+There are two desktop versions of Norton VPN – a separate VPN app and one included in the antivirus suite.
 The Windows app includes the split tunneling feature and a kill switch.
-You can find all of the freebies by pressing the gear icon on the top left side of the screen.
+You can find all of the freebies by pressing the gear icon on the left side of the screen.

-Norton secure vpn interface in Windows app
+Norton vpn interface in Windows app-new

 The macOS app is very similar to the one on Windows, yet it only offers an ad blocker.
-You guessed it – no kill switch, no split tunneling, nada.
+You guessed it – no kill switch, no split tunneling.
 If you care about your online anonymity and want to be connected to a VPN at all times, the absence of a kill switch can be a huge drawback.

 Mobile apps